ArmandGrillet/land-or-sea/README.md

 # land-or-sea

-A little module telling you if a location is on land or on sea.
+Tells if your coordinates are on land or in the middle of the sea.

 ## How to use it?